bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 The dataset contains 27 tray-level images with filename :file:`ara2013_tray*_rgb.png`, where * identifies the image from 01 to 27.
-We create folders :file:`train_images` and :file:`query_images`
+We create folders :file:`inputs/train_images` and :file:`inputs/query_images`
-in the workspace (PPD2013) to store the training and test images, respectively.
+in the workspace (:file:`PPD2013`) to store the training and test images, respectively.
 We copy four images with the corresponding masks, tray01, tray09, tray18, and tray27,
-into folder :file:`train_images`
+into folder :file:`inputs/train_images`
-and all the images without masks into folder :file:`query_images`.
+and all the images without masks into folder :file:`inputs/query_images`.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: